Nervoload/IRIS/README.md

 of colour information directly in front of the user.

 Detecting objects with a Convolutional Neural Network, we then utilize Support Vector Machines to classify different text-colour pairs under particular HSV value thresholds.

+To run mannually, run the object_detection file to generate an image, then subsequently utilize the classifier colorProcessing to run the the text to audio generation.